 If you feel uncomfortable or uncertain about using the workbook, it is a good idea to discuss your concerns with a professional, such as your GP, or a therapist.
 A therapist can also support you in additional ways, and help you recover from the traumatic experience.

-If you would like to see a therapist, you can find specialist trauma therapists and psychologists through Improving Access to Psychological Therapies (IAPT).
+If you would like to see a therapist, you can find specialist trauma therapists and psychologists through the NHS Talking Therapies service.
 The ‘Coping with Trauma’ workbook may support you while you are waiting to see a therapist and help you feel safe again.